 In Table 9 we show the association coefficients for our final model.
-First we focus on those that are uniform across country.
-These include the inheritance parameters that capture the net tendencies towards mobility when we have taken the effects of other variables in the model into account.
-The net tendency towards immobility is weakest in the 40-50% and 50-60% cells although it is still positive, as shown by the value of 1.76, and highly significant.
-The magnitude of the below 40% line parameter is slightly higher at 1.91.
-However, by the largest net tendency towards persistence or immobility is found among those above the 60% line.
+These include the inheritance parameters that capture the net tendencies towards immobility when we have taken the effects of other variables in the model into account.
+The net tendency towards immobility is weakest in the 40-50 per cent and 50-60 per cent cells although it is still positive, as shown by the value of 1.76, and highly significant.
+The magnitude of the below 40 per cent line parameter is slightly higher at 1.91.
+However, by the largest net tendency towards persistence or immobility is found among those above the 60 per cent line.
 (The significance levels shown with the parameters relate to deviation from the German value.)